Table Of Contents

 Intellectual property, including trademarks, patents, and copyrights, can also play a role in the valuation of your agency.
 Protecting your intellectual property can help differentiate your agency from competitors and increase its value.
 Buyers will be more interested in an agency that has taken steps to protect its intellectual property.

-For an insurance agency, conducting an IP valuation is also important for understanding the value of the agency’s intangible assets, such as its brand, reputation, and customer base.
-These assets can be just as valuable as physical assets like property and equipment, but they are often overlooked when it comes to valuation.
+For an insurance agency, conducting an IP valuation is also important for understanding the value of the agency’s intangible assets.
+These include brand, reputation, and customer base.
+These assets can be just as valuable as physical assets like property and equipment.
+However, many people overlook them when it comes to valuation.

 Assets And Liabilities